hull-graveyard/hull-registration/README.md

 # User Registration Tutorial

 For this tutorial, we'll create a registration workflow.
-It's a two-step:
+It's a two-step process:

 * ask the user to log in with his/her Facebook account
 * ask him/her to fill in a form to complete the profile